Go to content

 Regulation

-We chose RSA Insurance Ltd to underwrite our policy and it’s brokered by long-standing partner Lloyd & Whyte, with independent regulation from the Financial Conduct Authority (FCA).
+We chose Intact Insurance UK Ltd to underwrite our policy and it’s brokered by long-standing partner Lloyd & Whyte, with independent regulation from the Financial Conduct Authority (FCA).

 Learn more about the regulation of BDA Indemnity.